pvb89/MA-Immatrikulationsprozess-Camunda/README.md

 ## General

-Digitization of matriculation process of the Technische Hochschule Brandenburg
+Digitalisation of the matriculation process at Technische Hochschule Brandenburg

 (This repository hold the files for the Camunda Engine)